LucasThompson/vamp-js/README.md

 ## Notes

 Performance is best in Firefox, due to its superior asm.js optimizations.
-It is worth noting that the VAMP plugins which do work in the frequency domain are quite slow.
+It is worth noting that the Vamp plugins which do work in the frequency domain are quite slow.
 The Vamp SDK uses the publicly available Don Cross FFT implementation, and as noted in Chris Cannam's [blog post](https://thebreakfastpost.com/2015/10/18/ffts-in-javascript/) about compiling FFT libraries to Javascript, Kiss FFT is significantly faster.
 So I'll explore swapping that into the Vamp SDK at a later date.

+I'd also like to explore implementing a host entirely in Javascript, using the Web Audio API node graph.